 These are the high-level steps, which should help you to put detailed processes around these steps.
 We understand you may not have enough bandwidth to migrate or enough expertise to complete the migration.
 No worries at all.
 We are here to help.

 NextRow Digital is the new-age digital agency that delivers the “best of both worlds” of a digital agency and a system integrator to clients looking to boost their business growth and drive higher ROI through digital transformation.
-We are a born-in-digital company that uniquely combines the power of technology, analytics, creative and content for digital transformation.
+We are a born-in-digital company that uniquely combines the power of technology, analytics (Adobe Analytics), creative and content for digital transformation.